cs4241-21a/a3-persistence/README.markdown

 - body-parser: Helps parse json within requests.
 Even though it depreciated and already part of express, the professor did allow the use of this middleware.
 - server-favicon: Helps serve the favicon as to avoid processing any other middleware for a simple favicon request.
 - checkDBConnection: A custom made middleware that does a simple check to see if the database is there.
-- cookie-session:
+- express-session: Used to help oauth work.
-- passport (for oauth):
+- passport (for oauth): Used to help oauth work.
+- isAuth: A custom made middleware that checks for authentication and redirects you if it isn't available.

 After that, I needed to implement the MongoDB system.
 This was a challenging process to get done, as I had a few asynchronous issues, but I resolved them in the end.

 With that solved, I needed to create an authentication system.
 I decided to implement Github OAuth.
+The implementation isn't fully complete, as users aren't able to edit their own data, but they can edit data nonetheless.
+The original plan was to show the full scoreboard, but only let users edit their own scores from the board (but this never worked out).

 Finally, the CSS guide.
 Because I was making an arcade highscore site, the retro CSS framework from the original readme was already the perfect choice.

 ## Technical Achievements
 **1 - OAuth:**

 **2 - Hosting on Heroku:**
+For this project, instead of hosting the site on Glitch, I hosted it on Heroku.
+It's very similar in what actions they use to deploy your app, but I really their improvements on the Github import, specifically the automatic import and the ability to select which branch you want to deploy from.

 ## Design/Evaluation Achievements